-Measurable Objectives
+12.3 Measurable Objectives

-- Report annual data across the Company on diversity in the workforce - Continue implementation of flexible working arrangements to support employees' personal or family commitments whilst continuing in employment - For any further Board appointments, the Board skills matrix and diversity forms a key part of the selection criteria - Continued implementation of an Employee Assistance Program (EAP).
+- Minimum 30% female board representation. - Report annual data across the Company on diversity in the workforce. - Continue implementation of flexible working arrangements to support employees' personal or family commitments whilst continuing in employment. - For any further Board appointments, the Board skills matrix and diversity forms a key part of the selection criteria.